Midas-Protocol/midas-starter/README.md

         whitelistedAddresses
       );

+    //TODO check this wording/trim this down
-    const poolId = deployResult[3];
+    //This grabs the newly created Pool address and creates a new "implementation" address of the pool const poolId = deployResult[3];
     const poolData = await sdk.fetchFusePoolData(poolId.toString(), address);
     const unitroller = sdk.createUnitroller(poolData.comptroller);

-    const tx = await unitroller._acceptAdmin();
+    //This sets the Admin of the newly created pool to creator's address const tx = await unitroller._acceptAdmin();
     await tx.wait();